Biden steps to State of the Union lectern at fraught moment

 Rising energy prices as a result of Russia’s war in Ukraine risk exacerbating inflation in the U.S., which is already at the highest level in 40 years, eating into the earnings of Americans and threatening the country’s economic recovery from the pandemic.
 And while the geopolitical crisis in Eastern Europe may have helped to cool partisan tensions in Washington, it can’t erase the political and cultural discord that is casting doubt on Biden’s ability to deliver on his pledge to promote national unity.

-Biden will take the speaker’s rostrum as Americans are frustrated with his performance as president.
+Biden will take the speaker’s rostrum as the public is frustrated with his performance as president.
 A February AP-NORC poll found that more people disapproved than approved of how Biden is handling his job as president, 55% to 44%.
 That’s down from a 60% favorable rating last July.

 Biden aides say they believe the national psyche is a “trailing indicator” and will improve with time.
 But time is running short for the president, who needs to salvage his first-term agenda to revive the political fortunes of his party ahead of November’s midterm elections.